 As the most common roofing material in the country, most of us are familiar with asphalt roofing and many of its benefits and drawbacks.
 Since it is often far less expensive than other roofing materials, it is almost expected that it will have a shorter lifespan.
 Depending on the quality of the shingle, you can expect an asphalt roof to remain in good shape for 15 or 20 years.
 It is considered a relatively low-maintenance material, but that doesn’t mean that once it is up you can completely forget about it!

 Like anything else, no asphalt roof is completely maintenance free; luckily, it is an easy material to work with and most areas have plenty of professionals who are very experienced with this material.
 Lengthening the life span of an asphalt roof is mostly a matter of attitude; if you treat it much like a vehicle and get regular roof inspections as well as a little maintenance here and there, your roof will probably perform just fine for a few decades.

 When asked to picture a metal roof, the image that many people conjure up is something that is more likely to be found on a hundred year old barn than on a modern home.
 However, metal roofs have come a long way in the last century and today’s models are some of the soundest and most durable roofs around.
 Whether shingle or panel, metal roofs are extremely low-maintenance, and though they generally carry a 20 to 40 year warranty, there are many that last for even longer.

 There isn’t much you need to worry about as far as extending the life of your metal roof, but you can make a difference in how long it will last when installing it.
 Though more expensive metal roofing products might seem like an unnecessary expense initially, they often pay off in the long run.
-By purchasing a top quality metal roof and having it installed by a qualified professional, you’re making an investment that can literally last a lifetime!
+By purchasing a top quality metal roof and hiring a qualified professional roofer for installation, you’re making an investment that can literally last a lifetime!

 Wood Shingle and Shake Roofing